Ibis Styles

-Ibis Styles is a French economy hotel brand focused on in-style stays and owned by Accor.
+Ibis Styles is a French budget hotel brand owned by Accor.
 Created in 1980 in Australia with the name All Seasons, the brand was acquired by Accor in 1999 and renamed Ibis Styles in 2011.
-Ibis Styles manages 476 hotels in 45 countries (2018).
+As of April 2023, Ibis Styles manages 642 hotels in 51 countries.

 History

 1980: All Seasons

 The hotel chain All Seasons was created in Australia in 1980.
 By 1999, it operated 27 hotels when it was acquired by the French hotel group Accor.

 In 2007, Accor relaunched All Seasons in France, making it a non-standardized economy brand focused on stylish designs.
 The pillow logo was introduced.
 In 2010, the All Seasons network of hotels reached 100 locations.

 2011: Ibis Styles

 In September 2011, Accor rebranded All Seasons into Ibis Styles, and Etap Hôtel into Ibis Budget, turning Ibis into the group's economy megabrand.
 The "Sweet Bed" was rolled out throughout the Ibis brands, the first bed entirely designed by a hotel group.
 The mattresses, pillows and digital access were upgraded.
 The lobby was turned into a living space.
 Following this restructuration, the Ibis megabrand became the leading hotel operator in Europe in 2013 with 1,277 hotels.
 The first Ibis Styles signs were installed in December 2012.
+The last remaining hotel with the old All Seasons name was located in Jakarta as of 2022.

 From 2011 to 2014, the number of Ibis Styles hotels increased by 65% reaching 250 locations in 21 countries.
 In 2016, Accor announced the launch of Ibis Styles in the United States, near the LaGuardia Airport in New York, at the London Heathrow Airport. and in India.
 In Africa, Ibis Styles became the hotel chain with the most planned openings.

 In 2018, Ibis Styles opened the first hotel entirely dedicated to European comics in Geneva.
 In 2019, Ibis Styles introduced Lit'maginaire (Bed'maginary), an augmented reality application connected to a pillow and simulating a trip into space.
 In January 2020, Ibis Styles launched in the Philippines.
+Ibis Styles Manila Araneta City, in Cubao, Quezon City, beside the Araneta Coliseum has 286 rooms.

-The last remaining hotel with the old All Seasons name is located in Jakarta.
+ibis Styles Kuala Lumpur Bukit Bintang officially opened in the Malaysian capital of Kuala Lumpur in January 2025 and has 168 rooms. ibis Styles Kuala Lumpur Bukit Bintang is located on the bustling Jalan Alor and is surrounded by the most famous local snacks, including the charcoal grilled chicken wings from the famous Wong Ah Wah restaurant.